gdsfactory/gplugins/README.md

 pip install "gplugins[database,devsim,femwell,gmsh,schematic,meow,meshwell,ray,sax,tidy3d]" --upgrade
 ```

-Or Install only the plugins you need `pip install gplugins[database,devsim]` from the available plugins:
+Or Install only the plugins you need `pip install gplugins[schematic,femwell,meow,sax,tidy3d]` from the available plugins:

 Separate installation (not using pip):